keannan5390/game-clock/README.md

 ## Brutal Damage Game Clock

-This is a the chess clock app that we use during our weekly live streams to display the game clock on the stream.
+This is the chess clock app that we use during our weekly live streams to display the game clock on the stream.

 The source is forked from [https://github.com/japtar10101/Chess-Clock-App](https://github.com/japtar10101/Chess-Clock-App).
 It has then been modified to support tracking control points for Warmachine & Hordes.